llauer/myFlixAPI/public/documentation.md

 This will return a JSON object of a specific movie genre by name and description.

+  `{
+    "name": "comedy",
-`{"name": "comedy", "description": "Comedy may be divided into multiple genres based on the source of humor, the method of delivery, and the context in which it is delivered."}
+    "description": "Comedy may be divided into multiple genres based on the source of humor, the method of delivery, and the context in which it is delivered."
-;`
+   };`

 # Get a list of user information.